kivy/kivy/doc/sources/tutorials/firstwidget.rst

 multitouch paint program.
 Allow us to help you achieve that.
 In the following sections you will successively learn how to write a program like that using Kivy.
-Make sure that you have read and understood :ref:`quickstart`.
+Make sure that you have read and understood :ref:`quickstart<https://github.com/kivy/kivy/tree/master/examples/guide/quickstart>`_.
 You have?
 Great!
 Let's get started!